Connect with your team. Connect with people who need your support.

 Make sure you have users who have the "Unread Message Notifications" option selected in their account.

-After you've verified all of the above, the next step is to look into your Spam/Junk folder to make sure these messages aren't being sent there.
+Look into your Spam/Junk folder to make sure these messages aren't being sent there.
 If you see them there, see if you can get your email platform to NOT treat messages from 'email@example.com' as Spam.

 It's also possible your organization has an email filtering system that you don't have control over.
 Ask the IT people at your organization to look into whether your infrastructure could be filtering out emails from resourceconnect.com.
 Ask if they can just whitelist the entire domain.
 Feel free to send them this entire FAQ article.

 Another thing you should try is creating a test user account and set the email address to be a personal email address using a common email service provider like Gmail.
 Go through the process of testing the service to see if that personal email address got a notification email.
 If the personal address got the notification email, but your other work email addresses didn't, then the problem is definitely with your organization's infrastructure; and we wouldn't be able to help with that.

 If you've looked into all of the above, please check in with us.
 We'll want to know if you've tried the test mentioned above.
 So please make sure you mention to us the personal email address you used for this test and keep that test account active.
 We'll want to double check on our end that you conducted that test properly.
 If it looks like you did, we'll see if there are other steps we can take to evaluate what's going on.

 Why am I getting notification emails even though someone is online?